nbaars/nbaars.github.io/_pages/about.md

 ---

-Welcome to my page, I'm Nanne and I develop mostly in Java and in the area of security where development touches security.
+Welcome to my page, I'm Nanne and I develop mostly in Java/Kotlin and in the area of security where development touches security.
 In my spare time I'm one of the project leaders of the [OWASP WebGoat project](https://webgoat.github.io/WebGoat/) and maintain a couple of open source projects.